Old Royal High School: Prospective and future uses

 In 2015, another proposal was brought forward to use the building as a luxury hotel at an estimated cost of £55 million.
-The plan, put forward by DHP and Urbanist Hotels, involved the construction of two additional six-story wings on either side of the building in a modern architectural style and the hotel would be managed by Rosewood Hotels & Resorts.
-It was opposed by Scotland's national heritage agency Historic Scotland, Edinburgh's civic trust, the Cockburn Association, the Architectural Heritage Society of Scotland, Edinburgh City Council planning department and over 1,700 people who sent in objections.
+The plan, put forward by DHP and Urbanist Hotels, involved the construction of two additional six-story wings on either side of the building in a modern architectural style.
+The hotel would be managed by Rosewood Hotels & Resorts.
+It was opposed by Scotland's national heritage agency Historic Scotland, Edinburgh's civic trust, the Cockburn Association, the Architectural Heritage Society of Scotland, the council's planning department, and over 1,700 people who sent in objections.
 The Royal High School Preservation Trust also put forward an alternative plan costing over £25 million in 2015 to use the building to house St Mary's Music School.
-The headteacher of the St. Mary's Music School, Dr Kenneth Taylor, estimated the cost in the region of £35 million.
+The headteacher of St Mary's, Dr Kenneth Taylor, estimated the cost in the region of £35 million.
 An American philanthropist, Carol Colburn Grigor, pledged to underwrite this proposal through the Dunard Fund.
-In 2015 the Dunard Fund gave the Royal High School Preservation Trust £1.5 million held in a restricted reserve which can be released only for expenditure connected to purchasing the building.
-The Dunard Fund has the power to appoint 5 of the 6 Trustees of the Royal High School Preservation Trust.
+In 2015, the Dunard Fund gave the Royal High School Preservation Trust £1.5 million held in a restricted reserve which can be released only for expenditure connected to purchasing the building.
+The Dunard Fund has the power to appoint 5 of the 6 trustees of the Royal High School Preservation Trust.
 The Fund has two major projects it intends to support and, "therefore, as a matter of strategy, the trustees are retaining a substantial part of available funds at present."